 Squarespace is best for those looking for a professional blog and website.
 For creatives looking to show off their work.
 For restaurants and café’s who want to publish blogs.
 And for novice users who want to build and create their blogs from scratch

 This is another popular blog website almost like WordPress that has a lot of focus on website building but has blogging functionalities integrated.
 Like WordPress, this is also one of the free blogging sites.

-This platform uses a drag and drop feature so it is very easy to get your blog up and running.
+This platform uses a drag and drops feature so it is very easy to get your blog up and running.
 You also have access to responsive and beautiful themes, which you can customize to a point.
 Plus, hosting is included when you sign up for an account.
 Weebly is a good choice for personal and hobby bloggers.